Join

 Wiping out invasive plants

-Rhododendron ponticum is the most invasive terrestrial plant in the British Isles.
-It is one of the biggest threats to biodiversity in the west of Scotland, where the soil and climate provide ideal conditions for rapid spread.
-We recently held an event for other landowners and stakeholders that outlined how we’re turning the problem of Rhododendron ponticum into a solution as part of Project Wipeout, funded by the People’s Postcode Lottery.
+We recently held an event for other landowners and stakeholders that outlined how we’re turning the problem of Rhododendron ponticum into a solution as part of Project Wipeout, supported by funding raised by the players of People’s Postcode Lottery, awarded through the Postcode Earth Trust.
 This event highlighted how we are burning the rhododendron wood in a special retort kiln, at a very high temperature.
 The resulting biochar is mixed into compost to create a product that is great for improving soil structure and fertility, and locks in carbon to prevent it being released into the atmosphere.

 A yellow machine is mulching rhododendron bushes in woodland, looked on by a man in a safety helmet.